stanford-crfm/helm/README.md

 1. Running all the `RunSpec`s can take a long time, so use SCDT: `ssh scdt`.
 1. Create a screen session: `screen -S benchmarking`.
 1. Go to the source code directory: `cd /u/scr/nlp/crfm/benchmarking/benchmarking`.
+   We have 700 GB of disk space total on `/u/scr/nlp/crfm`.
 1. Pull the latest changes: `git pull`.
 1. Run `python3 presentation/run_all.py -s /u/apache/htdocs/crfm/benchmarking/status.txt`.
 1. Exit the screen session: `ctrl+ad`.